vidushi0204/Rollerball-Chess-Bot/Readme.md

 ## Objective

-The goal of the project is to develop a bot that competes in the game of Rollerball across three different board configurations.
+The goal of the project is to develop a bot that competes in the game of Rollerball across three different board configurations for an in-class tournament.
 Rollerball is a turn-based game similar to chess, where the objective is to checkmate the opponent's king.
 The bot must efficiently handle game strategies for three distinct board setups and compete against other bots in a tournament format.
+Rollerball's GUI is implemented in JavaScript, and the core engine is written in C++.

 ## Game Overview